 Bryan S. Reynolds is a certified appraiser with thirty years of experience in real property appraising and mortgage banking.
 He is an investigator, author, instructor and nationally featured speaker in the appraisal field.
 He is certified as an AQB USPAP Instructor, Registered Agent with the TN State Board of Equalization, FHA Fee Appraiser, and a FHA Fee Panel Appraiser.
 Bryan is also recognized as an expert witness qualified by various courts.
 His articles have been published in the Appraisal Buzz, Working Real Estate Magazine , and USA Lawyer Guide.
 He has also published several books including Fannie Mae CU & You, Navigating FHA, and Appraiser’s Guide to Covering Your Assets.
 Bryan is a contributing author to REO Appraising and Appraising in a Depressed Market.
 Bryan owns Reynolds Appraisal Service, and is a partner in The Bryclan Group property tax consultants, and a partner in Appraiser e-Learning.
 His on-line classes can be located at Appraiser e-Learning.com.

 Joshua Walitt, MNAA is a certified residential real estate appraiser, reviewer, and educator.
-As the Compliance Manager for Property Interlink, he oversees procedures, training, licensing, audit, operations, and review functions.
+As the Vice President of Operations and Compliance for Property Interlink, he oversees procedures, training, licensing, audit, operations, and review functions.
 His ongoing goal is to increase accuracy and efficiency through sound reasoning and communication skills, appropriate methodology and technology, and proper oversight.

 He writes for industry publications, speaks at national industry events and client conferences, and designs and presents education courses.
 Prior to joining Property Interlink, he provided fee appraisal and consultation services.
 He has also been recognized as an expert witness in local and federal court.